 CAMPBELL DAVIS, 85, was born in Harrison Co., Texas, a slave of Henry Hood.
 He remained on the Hood place about three years after he was freed, then farmed in Louisiana.
 In 1873 he married and moved back to Harrison Co., where he farmed until old age forced him to stop.
 He now lives with his nephew, Billie Jenkins, near Karnack.
 Campbell receives a $12.00 per month old age pension.

 De women am off Friday afternoon to wash clothes and all de hands git Saturday afternoon and mos’ de man go huntin’ or fishin’.
 Sometimes dey have parties Saturday night and couples git on de floor and have music of de fiddle and banjo.
 I only ‘members one ring play:

 Jus’ so de wind don’t blow.

 A couple of months ago I posted other songs from the Slave Narratives.
 Those were from Virginia.
 Check them out if you’re interested.
 We also started a collection of Historical African American Kids Songs.
 You can also hear some songs and Voices from the Days of Slavery at the Library of Congress.

 This article was posted on Wednesday, December 2nd, 2009 at 1:38 pm and is filed under American Kids Songs, Children's Songs, Countries & Cultures, English, Games Around the World, Historical African American, Holiday Songs, Holidays Around the World, Languages, New Years, New Years Songs, People, Photos, Photos of People, Slavery Music, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.